“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

-Stepping onto an ascending escalator 230 metres above Tokyo, my jaw voluntarily dropped when I noticed the setting sun created the most vibrant hues of orange, pink and purple, splashing them across the miniature buildings below.
+Stepping onto an ascending escalator 230 metres above Tokyo, my jaw voluntarily dropped when I noticed the setting sun created vibrant hues of orange, pink and purple, splashing them across the miniature buildings below.
 My goodness, Shibuya Sky, you’re already taking my breath away!

 Located on the rooftop of the shiny new Shibuya Scramble Square tower building right beside Shibuya Station, Shibuya Sky is Japan’s highest rooftop observatory deck and offers a sweeping 360-degree panoramic view over Tokyo as far as the eye can see.